 - Microfabrication Awards will be for 80% of the MNT fabrication costs up to a maxiumum of $2,000.

-- Eligible costs: Mask fabrication, costs charged by the MNT lab for user access and machine usage; reasonable costs for consumables associated with the project and invoiced by the lab.
+- Eligible costs: costs invoiced by the MNT lab for mask fabrication, user access, and machine usage; reasonable costs for consumables associated with the project and invoiced by the lab.

-- Ineligible costs: accessories (e.g. tweesers, sample holders), consumable materials (e.g. wafers, chemicals) not invoiced by the MNT lab (e.g., from third party vendors).
+- Ineligible costs: accessories (e.g. tweezers, sample holders), consumable materials (e.g. wafers, chemicals) not invoiced by the MNT lab (e.g., from third party vendors).

 - A voucher will be provided by CMC confirming the award (value and duration).